Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Commonly, as it is in the case of any requiring incisions, or drilling surgeries, patients may be left with discomforts like swelling of the gum tissue, oozing, face, ridge membrane, bruises on the jawbone, pain, nerve tingling, infection, minor and passing bleeding, hypersensitivity and may be advised to eat with the remaining teeth, or eat soft foods solely.
 Don’t fret, however – all these are common symptoms of your organism healing itself.

 A typical dental implant recovery time may vary from 7 days to 2 weeks’ time for the swelling, bruises, pain, tingling and hypersensitivity to recede and allow the patient to fully appreciate his new teeth and pearly smile.
 The bleeding typically subsides after the initial hour or two after the procedure, if this is not the case, you should consult your specialist.
-Swelling may be lessened by applying ice packs, bleeding secured by gauzes, saltwater will help you rinse mouth used 2-3 times per day, and brushing your teeth during the first two days should be done gently and with caution.
+Swelling may be lessened by applying ice packs, bleeding secured by gauzes, salt water will help you rinse mouth used 2-3 times per day, and brushing your teeth during the first two days should be done gently and with caution.
 In general, you should try to keep your oral hygiene as best as you can in case of infection.

 Smoking is highly unrecommended as it slows down the process of healing, thus it’s suggested to quit before the procedure and continue not smoking until the whole process of healing ends.
-The same rule applies to drinking any alcohol-containing beverages, because they slow down blood circulation, and as such, should be avoided until at least 72 hours after the operation.
+The same rule applies to drink any alcohol-containing beverages, because they slow down blood circulation, and as such, should be avoided until at least 72 hours after the operation.

 A lot of patients wonder what to eat after a dental implant surgery – but the answer is intuitive: the patient cannot chew, grind properly due to post-op pain, swelling and bruises, thus liquid and soft foods are recommended to eat with the opposite, healthy part of the jaw.
 Making use of straws is also recommendable.